21crickets/21crickets.github.io/docs/reportnews/report_news_list.md

 # News

 ## 10/2023
+Listed on the [wellfound](https://wellfound.com/company/aramistech) and publish a new [jobs](https://wellfound.com/company/aramistech/jobs).
+We are in the process of [findrising](https://wellfound.com/company/aramistech/funding)

+## 10/2023
 ### Polkadot Hackathon Global Series: APAC Edition 2023
 AramisTech has registered in the Polkadot Hackathon Global Series: APAC Edition 2023.